wang-sy/2DPlatformGame/CODE_STRUCTURE.md

 - Separates concerns effectively
 - Provides clear extension points
 - Maintains type safety
+- Scales well with content growth

 This approach enables rapid content creation while keeping the codebase maintainable and extensible.
+The combination of TypeScript, Phaser 3, and configuration-driven design creates a robust foundation for game development.